rastabda22/rastabda22/doc/Install.md

     $ ./bin/js-css-minify.sh /etc/myphotoshare/myproject.conf
 ```

-By default, a local minifier is used (cssmin and jsmin are currently supported, more local tools can easily be added). https://javascript-minifier.com/ and https://cssminifier.com/ web services may be used, changing options in the config file, but they are subject to timeout errors which the script cannot detect.
+By default, a local minifier is used (cssmin, jsmin and terser, with or without the -m mangling option) are currently supported, more local tools can easily be added). https://javascript-minifier.com/ and https://cssminifier.com/ web services may be used, changing options in the config file, but they are subject to timeout errors which the script cannot detect.

 ### Configure your web server